SofijaErkin/basic-tool-mac/linux/enlarge_vm_disk_space.md

 `/dev/sda2`:

-I can use `fdisk`, `cfdisk`, `sfdisk` and even `parted`, because they has been
+I can use `fdisk`, `cfdisk`, `sfdisk`, `parted` or even `gdisk`, because they

-installed under every Linux system, including Debian, Ubuntu and so on.
-Also,
+has been installed under every Linux system, including Debian, Ubuntu and so

-I do not have to manually install liking `cloud-guest-utils` tools.
+on.
+Also, I do not have to manually install liking `cloud-guest-utils` tools.

+At this point, I recommend `cfdisk` and `gdisk`.
+Just use `cfdisk` for example.

     sudo cfdisk